evilmartians/lefthook/docs/mdbook/usage/env.md

 ## ENV variables

-> ENV variables can be used to control lefthook behavior.
+> ENV variables control some lefthook behavior.
 Most of them have the alternative CLI or config options.

 ### `LEFTHOOK`